andyruwruw/stardew-valley-water-bot/README.md

 ### 4. Cost of Travelling Between Groups

-The both then uses A* pathfinding to determine the cost of traveling from one group to another.
+The bot then uses A* pathfinding to determine the cost of traveling from one group to another.

 The algorithm starts at the tile closest to the centroid of each grouping.

-The cost of traveling to each group is also done from the players current position.
+The cost of traveling to each group is also done from the player's current position.

 <img src="https://raw.githubusercontent.com/andyruwruw/stardew-valley-water-bot/main/documentation/implementation/cost_matrix.gif">